sftcd/surveys/README.md

 		$ tail -f 123 records.fresh | head -1 | json_pp | less

-	Those are quite long, but the above has been very useful when I ran into some then-new content or structre that broke something.
+	Those are quite long, but the above has been very useful when I ran into some then-new content or structure that broke something.

 	In case you're curious, yes you could just plonk a set of IP addresses in
 	```input.ips``` and proceed to scan those from there.
 You'll still need